2018 World Cup Host Cities and Venues

 Formerly known as Stalingrad, the city is perhaps best known for the infamous battle that took place there during the second World War.
 Since then, the city was completely rebuilt and renamed.
 Present-day Volgograd has plenty to see and do.
 A visit to the Mamayev Kurgan memorial complex is a must-do, but the city is also well-known for its eco-tourism (due to its proximity to the Volga-Akhtubin floodplains) and its magnificent Soviet Baroque architecture.

-Volgograd’s Central Stadium is currently under construction on the site of its old stadium, which was recently demolished to make room.
-This modern-looking stadium will have capacity for 45,000 fans and a unique, colorful roof which will be held in place with steel cables, similar to the method used in suspension bridges.
+Volgograd Arena is currently under contstruction on the site of its old stadium, which was recently demolished to make room.
+During the preparation phase, a thorough inspection of the building site had to be conducted after a number of unexploded WWII bombs were found in the vicinity.
+This modern-looking stadium will have capacity for 45,000 fans and a unique roof which will be held in place with steel cables, similar to the method used in suspension bridges.

-When Central Stadium in Yekaterinburg first opened in 1957, its seating capacity of 27,000 made it one of the largest in the world.
+When Ekaterinburg Arena (aka Central Stadium) first opened in 1957, its seating capacity of 27,000 made it one of the largest in the world.
 While no one would describe the stadium as such in the present day, the stadium remains impressive nonetheless, and is one of only a few existing stadiums that will host World Cup matches in 2018.
-It is currently undergoing an extensive renovation in preparation for the iconic tournament.
-The improvements include the addition of 17,000 seats, 2 new metro lines, a press center, as well as improvements to the food vendors and security system.
+It is currently undergoing an extensive renovation (scheduled to be completed in late 2017) in preparation for the iconic tournament.
+The improvements include the addition of over 8,000 seats, 2 new metro lines, a press center, as well as improvements to the food vendors and security system.